 Slice off 1/2-inch slices from the rolls and place on a cookie sheet lined with parchment or silpats a couple inches apart.
 Bake for 13-15 minutes.
 Let cool.

-Melt the chocolate in the top of a double boiler and melt over low heat.
+Melt the chocolate in the top of a double boiler over low heat.
 Dip the corner of each cookie in the chocolate and sprinkle with a little crushed candy cane.